Wabash 534

-Wabash Railroad No. 534, also known as Nancy, is the sole survivor of the B-7 class 0-6-0 switcher steam locomotive that was built by the American Locomotive Company in 1906.
-It was used by the Wabash as a yard switcher, until it was sold in 1954 to the Lake Erie and Fort Wayne Railroad as No. 1.
-After being retired in 1957, it was donated to Swinny Park in Fort Wayne, Indiana for static display.
-In 1984, it was purchased by the Fort Wayne Railroad Historical Society, which removed the locomotive from the park and relocated it to their locomotive shop in New Haven.
-The locomotive is undergoing restoration to operational condition while serving as an educational tool for the younger FWRHS members, as of 2023.
+Wabash Railroad 534, also known as Nancy, is the sole survivor of the B-7 class "Switcher" type steam locomotive, built in August 1906 by the American Locomotive Company (ALCO).
+It was used by the Wabash (WAB) as a yard switcher, until it was sold in 1954 to the Lake Erie and Fort Wayne Railroad (LE&FW) as No. 1.
+After being retired in 1957, it was donated to Swinney Park in Fort Wayne, Indiana for static display.
+In 1984, it was purchased by the Fort Wayne Railroad Historical Society (FWRHS), which removed the locomotive from the park and relocated it to their locomotive shop in New Haven.
+The locomotive is undergoing restoration to operational condition while serving as an educational tool for the younger FWRHS members, as of 2025.

 History

 Revenue service

 From the late 1880s to the early 1920s, the Wabash Railroad, a class 1 railroad that lied as far east as New York state and as far west as Iowa, ordered multiple classes of 0-6-0 switcher locomotives to add to their locomotive roster.
-One of the classes was the B-7 class, with forty-two of them being built by the Baldwin Locomotive Works of Philadelphia, Pennsylvania and the American Locomotive Company (ALCO)'s Rhode Island Locomotive Works between 1906 and 1912, being numbered 525-566, and No. 534 was one of the locomotives built by Alco in August 1906.
+One of the classes was the B-7 class, with forty-two of them being built by the Baldwin Locomotive Works (BLW) of Philadelphia, Pennsylvania and the American Locomotive Company's (ALCO) Rhode Island Locomotive Works between 1906 and 1912, being numbered 525-566, and No. 534 was one of the locomotives built by Alco in August 1906.
 The locomotive was used by the Wabash for shuttling and simmering various rolling stock between several terminals throughout the states of Illinois and Missouri.

 As the railroad was dieselizing their locomotive roster, many of the B-7 class 0-6-0s were either sold for scrap or sold to smaller short-line railroads, and No. 534 was sold in 1954 to one of the Wabash's subsidiaries, the Lake Erie and Fort Wayne Railroad (LE&FW) for $1,500, and it was subsequently renumbered to 1.
 The LE&FW reassigned the switcher to pull light-weight freight trains out of steel mills in Taylor Street near Fort Wayne, Indiana.
 By the late 1950s, however, the LE&FW discontinued steam operations, and No. 1 completed its last revenue freight assignment in March 1957 before its fire was dropped for the final time.